 Round 2: Sensitive & Acne-Prone Skin

-Unseen Sunscreen SPF 40 -- chemical UV filters including octinoxate can irritate acne-prone and sensitive skin for some users.
-Not a universal problem, but a meaningful risk for reactive skin types.
-Supergoop's chemical filter system is well-formulated and works without irritation for most people, but for those who react to chemical sunscreens, it's not the safer choice.
+Unseen Sunscreen SPF 40 -- chemical UV filters can bother some acne-prone or sensitive users.
+Not a universal problem, but a meaningful preference issue for reactive-feeling routines.
+Supergoop's filter system wears comfortably for many people, but if you already know chemical sunscreens sting, EltaMD is the better first comparison.

 Round 3: Tinted + Under-Makeup Options